 Be it disc brakes or the older drum brakes, brakes work by creating friction to slow the wheels.
 By making it much harder for the wheels to keep turning, the brakes drastically drop the vehicle’s speed.

-Explaining the Physics Behind Car Brakes
+The Science Behind Car Brakes

 A stationary object possesses potential energy, which is the energy stored within an object thanks to gravity and other factors around it.
 Applying enough force on a non-moving object converts its potential energy into kinetic energy and allows it to move.